bigopensky/web-harvester/eco-worms-harvester/README.md

 for the embedded help context.

-Please follow the instructions of [Comprehensive Perl Archive Network](http://www.cpan.org/modules/INSTALL.html)To install the listed modules and the [Download and install Perl](https://www.perl.org/get.html) fot the runtime environment.
+Please follow the instructions of [Comprehensive Perl Archive Network](http://www.cpan.org/modules/INSTALL.html) to install the listed modules and the [Download and install Perl](https://www.perl.org/get.html) for the runtime environment.

 ## Functionality